 Fading of the needle color is the primary early sign of colonization by bark beetles.
-Needles fade from dark green to pale green to straw yellow to a rusty red color.
-The progression from green to red can occur as quickly as a couple of months or as long as several months.
-Other signs are pitch tubes, boring dust, and galleries (tunnels under the bark).
-Pitch (resin) is the tree's only natural defense against bark beetles.
-Beetles colonizing relatively healthy trees will usually create pitch tubes where the beetle entered the tree.
+The needles fade from dark green to pale green to straw yellow to a rusty red.
+The progression from green to red will take several months.
+Other signs are pitch tubes, boring dust, and galleries (tunnels within the bark).
+Pitch (resin) is the main natural defense trees use against bark beetles.
+When beetles colonize relatively healthy trees, pitch tubes will usually be created where the beetle entered the tree.
 If the tube is connected with a tunnel that continues into the bark, then that beetle successfully entered the tree.
 Fine boring dust is sometimes visible and caused by bark beetles chewing the bark to enter the tree.
 During initial colonization, the boring dust is bright red.
 To inspect for galleries, you can remove a portion of the bark with an axe.
 This should be done only after the tree appears to be dead.
-Galleries should be visible under the bark and may contain larvae (grubs), pupae (cocoons), and/or adult beetles on recently killed trees.
+Galleries should be visible within the bark and may contain larvae (grubs), pupae (cocoons), and/or adult beetles on recently killed trees.
 One or all of these signs or symptoms may be present.

-3. What caused the 2003 bark beetle outbreak?
+3. What caused the current bark beetle outbreak?

-The 2003 level of bark beetle mortality resulted from a combination of natural factors including, but not limited to: drought, dense forest stands, shallow/rocky soils, and relatively large quantities of bark beetles.
-Human activities such as fire suppression, past forest management practices, past grazing practices, and ongoing urbanization also contributed.
+The current level of bark beetle mortality has resulted from a combination of natural factors including, but not limited to: drought, dense forest stands, shallow/rocky soils, and relatively large quantities of bark beetles.
+Human activities such as fire suppression, past forest management practices, past grazing practices, and ongoing urbanization have also contributed to current conditions.
 These factors all influence the amount of water, light, and nutrients available to individual trees in the forest.
 Trees not receiving enough of these resources become stressed.
 Bark beetles can detect a stressed, susceptible tree and they respond by colonizing it and effectively removing it from the population.
 This inadvertently makes a larger quantity of resources available for the surviving trees, shrubs, and herbaceous plants.